tonusp/NaNo2016/A_Book_of_Changes.md

 "I thank you, Madam President."

-He turned to face the astonished MEPs, and raised his hand in the ancient gesture of the Roman orator, about to speak.
+He turned to face the astonished MEPs, and raised his hand in the ancient gesture of the Roman orator, preparing to speak.

 "Madam President, elected representatives of the nations of Europe.
 You do not need me to tell you that there is a sickness abroad in our world.
 The nations of the world are desperately diseased; there have been many who have told us that our civilisation is in terminal decline, the descent into barbarism is inevitable.
 Many who have stood in this very chamber and promised nostrums that would heal this sickness, were driven by insane ideas of power, force and glory.
 They promised that nations would be great again, if they would build walls around themselves, if they would exclude foreigners, aliens, strangers, all who were different or threatening.
-They have brought us as such people always do to the brink of war: so far we have not passed that brink.
+They have brought us, as such people always do, to the brink of war: so far we have not passed that brink.
 They have been judged insane.
 Perhaps you will call me insane, too.
 But I bring you something they cannot bring, something that is Old as well as New.
 Where they speak of Power, I propose Gentleness.
 Where they speak of Strength, I propose Weakness.
 Where they speak of Fear or Hatred, I propose Love.
 Where they speak of the Pride and Might of Nations, I propose Humility.
 Where they speak of Wealth, and economic growth which leads only to poverty and inequality, I propose Commonwealth in which all may share.
-Where they speak of Freedom and mean licence instead, or a false freedom for a citizenry whose lives and opinions are dictated by wealthy oligarchs, I propose the perfect Freedom that comes from Service of what is Right.
+Where they speak of Freedom and mean licence instead, or a false freedom for a citizenry whose lives and opinions are manipulated by wealthy oligarchs, I propose the perfect Freedom that comes from Service of what is Right.
 Where they speak only Falsehood and Evil, I propose all that is Good and Just and True.

 "There has been a Union in Europe, since the Second World War, which for long we thought was our last best hope of peace and prosperity.
 Now it is being torn apart by those who are enemies of peace, who are even seeking to make it tear itself apart.
 But there was an older union, which for centuries, flawed though it was in every way that human beings can be, sought nevertheless, when it was true to its founding ideals, to create a peaceful union of peoples and nations.
 We declare to you this day, that that ancient yet new Union is restored.
 We are a Brotherhood who stand for its highest values and pledge our lives to ensure that those values shall reign in the councils of the nations.
 They are embodied here..."